 Peak walking rate: $35

 Manistee gets little acclaim but boasts stunning Lake Michigan bluff views.
-The Bendelow design’s greens have shrunk significantly, and the course doesn’t fully take advantage of its site, but it’s worth a stop.
+The Bendelow design’s greens have shrunk significantly, and the course doesn’t fully take advantage of its site, but it’s still worth a stop.

 Rackham Golf Course – Donald Ross – Huntington Woods, MI